People working overseas are often left with a cesspool of investment options.

-Until today, I presumed that if a non American expatriate wanted to open an investment account in Singapore, they would need to fly here to do so.
+Until recently, I presumed that if a non American expatriate wanted to open an investment account in Singapore, they would need to fly here to do so.

-Many expats working in Vietnam, Malaysia and Thailand have done just that.
+Many expats working in Vietnam, Malaysia and Thailand did just that.
 They opened accounts with DBS Vickers, and followed the instructions under one of my expat investing posts.

 If you reside outside of Singapore AND OUTSIDE OF CANADA you can set up a DBS Vickers account WITHOUT having to travel to Singapore if you get the signatures on your application (downloadable online) notarized.